4d/docs/website/translated_docs/es/Project/compiler.md

 The **Generate Typing** button creates or updates typing compiler methods.
 Compiler methods are project methods that group together all the variable and array typing declarations (process and interprocess), as well as the method parameters.
 These methods, when they exist, are used directly by the compiler during code compilation, resulting in faster compilation times.

-The name of these methods must begin with `Compiler_`.
+El nombre de estos métodos debe comenzar por `Compiler_`.
 You can set the default name for each of the 5 compiler methods in the [compiler settings window](#compiler-methods-for).
 The compiler methods that are generated and maintained by 4D automatically have the `Invisible` attribute:

 ![](assets/en/Project/compilerWin3.png)